ibm-js/deliteful/docs/list/List.md

 ```

 The actual rendering of the categories in the list is performed by a category renderer widget.
-The default one is [deliteful/list/CategoryRenderer](CategoryRenderer.md), but another one can be specified
+The default one is [deliteful/list/CategoryRenderer](CategoryRenderer.md), but a [custom category renderer](CategoryRenderer.md#customization) can be specified
-using the `categoryRenderer` attribute of the list, as in the following example:
+using the `categoryRenderer` attribute of the list, as in the following example that leverage the template capabilities of CategoryRenderer:

 ```js
 require([